Hero Background

 Asset Intelligence brings together five functions that have long existed in isolation across the building lifecycle.
 Together, they describe a purposeful discipline that starts with intent and ends with value.

-- Requirements.
+• Requirements.
 Establishing what asset information the organisation needs and specifying it clearly enough for procurement and supply chains to deliver against.
-This is where the discipline connects upward to organisational strategy.
+This is where the discipline connects to organisational strategy.
 An organisation that cannot articulate what information it needs cannot practise Asset Intelligence.
 Most never have.

-- Capture.
+• Capture.
 Ensuring information is produced to a usable standard, whether through construction delivery or recovery of existing estate data.
 This is not just handover.
-It is the orchestration of information creation across supply chains and programmes against defined requirements.
+It is the active management of information creation across supply chains and programmes, against defined requirements.

-- Governance.
-Applying ownership, structure, and accountable change control so that information can be trusted over time.
+• Governance.
+Applying ownership, structure and accountable change control so that information can be trusted over time.
 Without governance, information degrades from the moment it is created.
-Governance is what distinguishes a managed information layer from a data dump.
+Governance is what separates a managed information layer from a data dump.

-- Delivery.
+• Delivery.
 Making information accessible to the people and systems that depend on it.
-Intelligence locked inside specialist systems or buried in formats that only technical users can interpret has no operational value.
-The discipline succeeds when the people responsible for buildings can find, trust, and act on what their estate’s information tells them.
+Intelligence locked inside specialist systems, or buried in formats that only technical users can interpret, has no operational value.
+The discipline only succeeds when the people responsible for a building can actually use what they know about it.

 Two pathways

-There are two routes into the discipline and both matter equally.
+There are two routes into the discipline and both matter.

-- The Create pathway applies where a building is being designed and constructed, or where a major capital project provides the opportunity to establish structured information from the outset.
-Information is captured during design, governed during construction, and handed over in a form that is immediately usable for operational purposes.
+The Create pathway applies when a building is being designed and constructed, or when a major capital project provides the opportunity to establish structured information from the outset.
+Information is captured during design, governed during construction, and handed over in a form that is immediately usable for operations.
 This pathway addresses the handover problem.

-- The Recover pathway applies where a building is already in operation and structured information has never been established, or has degraded beyond trust.
-Recovery is a deliberate programme of work: establishing a structured information baseline through survey, data extraction from legacy sources, and validation against current requirements.
+The Recover pathway applies when a building is already in operation and structured information has never been established, or has degraded beyond trust.
+Recovery is a deliberate programme of work.
+It establishes a structured information baseline through survey, through data extraction from legacy sources, and through validation against current requirements.
 The starting point is not a construction project.
-It is the estate as it exists today, with all its gaps, inconsistencies, and accumulated information debt.
+It is the estate as it exists today, with all its gaps, inconsistencies and accumulated information debt.

-The Recover pathway is where most of the market sits.
+The Recover pathway is where most of the market sits, and where industry understanding is weakest.
 The overwhelming majority of operational buildings will never go through another capital project that could establish structured information from scratch.
 For most estates, recovery is not the alternative pathway.
 It is the primary one.

 Both pathways lead to the same outcome: a structured, governed, lifecycle-wide information layer.
 Both begin with the same starting point: determining what information the organisation actually needs.
 They diverge in how those requirements are fulfilled and converge at governance and delivery.
 One architecture, two entry points.